-VHS Revival assimilates the majesty of John Carpenter’s greatest ever achievement.
+VHS Revival recalls the majesty of John Carpenter’s greatest ever achievement.

 In an era of countless reboots, we have come to regard the whole process as a cynical exercise whose primary goal is to slash expenditure, but that was not always the case.

-At the time of its release, The Thing’s main drawing point was its practical effects, which would have been just as astonishing to moviegoers in the early 1980’s as CGI is today.
+At the time of its release, The Thing‘s main drawing point was its practical effects, which would have been just as astonishing to moviegoers in the early 1980’s as CGI is today.
 Unlike the majority of today’s productions, that wasn’t the only valuable difference on show.
-The special effects that Carpenter and his crew brought to the big screen were breathtakingly grandiose, but the movie is driven just as much by the subtleties and slow-burning tension of those early scenes: the invading husky which quietly stalks the outpost, the two-faced corpse dripping off the examination table in search of its next victim.
+The effects that Carpenter collaborator Rob Bottin brought to the big screen were breathtakingly audacious, but the movie is driven just as much by the subtleties and slow-burning tension of those early scenes: the invading husky which quietly stalks the outpost, the two-faced corpse dripping off the examination table in search of its next victim.
 This is a venture approached with the utmost care and respect.

-Even so, the movie was largely a platform for practical advancements, effects that may be construed as being dated by today’s standards, but while CGI can be regarded as looking more realistic, today’s movies tend to have a shorter shelf life in terms of their ‘wow factor’.
-Each movie is infinitely more breathtaking than the last, but those improvements are a result of advancing technology, each spectacle becoming quickly outmoded.
+The Thing‘s visual set-pieces may be seen as dated by today’s standards, but while CGI can be regarded as looking more realistic, today’s movies tend to have a shorter shelf life in terms of their ‘wow factor’.
+Each movie is infinitely more breathtaking than the last, but those improvements are a result of ever-advancing technology, each spectacle becoming quickly outmoded.
 Practical effects, when achieving this kind of magic, are a testament to human resourcefulness and ingenuity.
-Almost forty years after The Thing’s initial release, there are still moments when you stop and think to yourself, ‘How in the hell did they do that?’
+Almost forty years after The Thing‘s initial release, there are still moments when you stop and think to yourself, ‘How in the hell did they do that?’

 Dr. Blair – You see, what we’re talkin’ about here is an organism that imitates other life-forms, and it imitates ’em perfectly.
 When this thing attacked our dogs it tried to digest them… absorb them, and in the process shape its own cells to imitate them.

 Like many of the greatest horror movies, The Thing plunges its characters into a hopeless environment of almost total isolation.
 Its remote location in the Antarctica makes them vulnerable to even the smallest hiccup, adding extreme weather conditions and limited supplies to their paranoia-induced battle with an unknown quantity.
 MacReady and his snow-bitten comrades have nowhere to turn and nobody to turn to, facing an alien entity in an alien land.
 Revisiting The Thing, I struggled to think of another movie with such relentless and sublimely paced tension.
-In this regard, it was, and perhaps still is, unsurpassed.
+In this regard, it was, and perhaps still is, unsurpassed in the Carpenter canon.

 Although Carpenter was no doubt influenced by Christian Nyby’s 50s alien invasion vehicle The Thing From Another World (the movie is referenced in the director’s low-budget horror, Halloween), The Thing is actually more loyal to John W. Campbell’s novella Who Goes There?, the literary source material for both productions.
 While the 1951 film ditches the story’s xenomorphic alien for a parasite of the standard bloodsucking variety, Carpenter concentrates on a creature that is able to assimilate other organisms on a cellular level, ditching the Cold War paranoia and Roswell references prevalent in its kitschy predecessor.